 How to Fix a Smoking Fire

-- Air starvation can be cured by boosting air supply by installing (closable) vents or an underfloor grille near the fire.
+- Air starvation can be cured by boosting air supply by installing (closable) vents or an underfloor grille near the fire

-- Flues that are too large can be modified with a suitable flue liner, and a ‘throat restrictor’ can be fitted to narrow the entry zone from the fireplace.
+- Flues that are too large can be modified with a suitable flue liner, and a ‘throat restrictor’ can be fitted to narrow the entry zone from the fireplace

-- Smoke will disperse more efficiently where internal flue walls are smooth, once lined.
+- Smoke will disperse more efficiently where internal flue walls are smooth, once lined

-- To clear blockages – debris, soot, nests, etc. – ensure that the chimney has been swept.
+- To clear blockages – debris, soot, nests, etc. – ensure that the chimney has been swept

 - To solve downdraughts, a special draught-inducing cowl or circular deflector can be fitted, or the height of the flue raised with a pot extender.

-Are Smoke Fumes Leaking into Other Rooms?
+What to Do if Smoke Fumes are Leaking into Other Rooms

 A blocked flue can divert smoke and fumes into adjoining rooms or adjacent flues.
 Smoke leakage and fumes may cause drowsiness, and there are potentially very serious dangers from breathing in poisonous fumes and from the risk of fire.
 Gas or oil-fired appliances are particularly prone to producing deadly, odourless carbon monoxide, too.